-Median life-expectancy was about 5 years shorter for lifelong non-daily smokers than for never smokers.
-The researchers concluded that although the mortality risks of non-daily smokers are lower than those of daily smokers, they are still substantial.39
+Median life-expectancy was about five years shorter for lifelong non-daily smokers than for never smokers.
+The researchers concluded that although the mortality risks of non-daily smokers are lower than those of daily smokers, they are still substantial.43

-A study even larger than the National Health Interview study published by the same researchers in 2020 looked at records for more than 500,000 American ever-smokers completing a Tobacco Use Supplement administered as part of the US Census Bureau’s Current Population Survey between 1992–93 and 2010–11.11 Records were linked to the US National Death Index as part of a National Lifetime Mortality Study.
+An even larger study published by the same researchers in 2020 examined the records of more than 500,000 American ever-smokers who had completed a Tobacco Use Supplement administered as part of the US Census Bureau’s Current Population Survey between 1992–93 and 2010–11.11 Records were linked to the US National Death Index.

 18.3.4 Effects of moving from heavier to lighter rates of smoking

-As discussed in 18.3.3 above, the notably large Current Population Survey cohort survey did find some reduction in risk for former daily smokers who became non-daily smokers.11
+As discussed in 18.3.3 above, the large US Current Population Survey cohort survey did find some reduction in risk for former daily smokers who became non-daily smokers.11

 - 2.16 times (95%CI, 1.64–2.86) higher among lifetime non-daily smokers,